 Macabea has just moved to the big city after her aunt, who raised her, died.
 She gets a job as a typist and moves into a boarding house with three other women.
 In her spare time she listens to time Radio Station; on Sundays she likes to ride the subways.
 She describes herself saying, "I am a typist and a virgin, and I like Coca-Cola."
 Then she meets Olimpico, a north-easterner like herself, who has dreams of becoming a Congressman.
-Written by

 Benjamin Elijah Griffin <email@example.com>